Quintusnz/Math-Dash/Docs/Healthy-Habit-Loop-Prompt.md

 ## 1. Context & Product Intent

-Math Dash is designed to:
+Ready Steady Math is designed to:

 - Help kids **build fast mental recall of number facts** (addition, subtraction, multiplication, division).
 - Do this via **short, focused, repeatable sessions** (about 5–10 minutes each).